Lawyer’s Guide to Investigative Data. As a lawyer, it is your job to know more about your client’s background than they do.

 Let’s take a play out of Joe Friday’s book, and look at “just the facts, ma’am.”

 This first installment in our series focuses on gathering data on your own client.
+Understanding the attorney-client privilege ensures that clients can be honest with their lawyers for effective legal defense.
 As a lawyer, the point is to know your client even better than they know themselves — KYC (“Know Your Customer”) is not just for the banking industry.
 It’s about seeing around corners and providing objectivity that the client may not be able to provide.
 So, let’s get to work.

 Data searches on prospective clients pose some ethical and legal issues that we won’t be diving into in this series.
 (Check your jurisdiction’s ethics guidelines.)
+It is important to ensure that your data searches do not cross into illegal surveillance, as accessing publicly posted information is perfectly legal but must be done within ethical guidelines.
 But that does not rule out using your time wisely before your eventual client signs an engagement letter.

 If you accept my premise that facts rule a case, a lawyer is first and foremost an investigator.
 Because you already made a list of what needs investigation, you’re already a step ahead.
 But what’s the most efficient way to gather the facts and data you need?
 The traditional ways built into the legal system are slow and onerous.
 If you’re planning to depend exclusively on court-mandated and managed discovery, you often won’t know enough about your client until it’s too late; you’ll have to produce a document or a bad fact to the other side without adequate preparation.